 - Identify key elements that drive the cycle of abuse, betrayal of trust and power.

-- Teach participants about the psychodynamic and neurobiological concepts behind exploitive situations and relationships.
+- Learn about the psychodynamic and neurobiological concepts behind exploitive situations and relationships.

 Workshops run 8:30 a.m. to 4:30 p.m., unless otherwise noted.
 The schedule is flexible, accommodating the group process.

 This workshop is scheduled on the following dates in 2019:

 |March 18 - 22||June 24 - 28||September 23 - 27|

 Since workshops fill quickly, we encourage making reservations three to four weeks in advance.
 Register by contacting our Workshop Coordinator at 800-244-4949.